 For measuring, analysing, and ranking the indicators identified by Universal Investment in terms of PAI, the data provider MSCI ESG Research is used, especially in the securities area for PAI indicators for companies as well as sovereigns and supranational organisations.
-As of January 2024, MSCI SFDR Adverse Impact metrics universe is determined by issuers' inclusion in the coverage universes for MSCI ESG Ratings and MSCI ESG Government Ratings.
+As of May 2024, MSCI SFDR Adverse Impact metrics universe is determined by issuers' inclusion in the coverage universes for MSCI ESG Ratings and MSCI ESG Government Ratings.
 For factors coming from other data sets (e.g. MSCI Climate Change Metrics, MSCI Climate Targets and Commitments, MSCI Implied Temperature, MSCI Business Involvement Screening Research or MSCI ESG Controversies), the coverage may be broader.
 MSCI's approach to data is to collect readily available data by searching company disclosures for PAI information, conduct company outreach to companies with the findings of data collection and encourage public disclosure where information is not readily available, and fill some disclosure gaps by drawing on their datasets and estimates for assessing adverse sustainability impacts.
 For securities (stocks and bonds) and fund shares from securities funds, the PAI indicators for companies and sovereigns were calculated based on data from MSCI ESG Research.
-Data coverage was considerably limited for some indicators, such as indicators on water emissions, waste or sectoral energy consumption intensity.
+Data coverage was considerably limited for some indicators, such as indicators on water emissions, energy production from non-renewable energy sources or sectoral energy consumption intensity.

 For the indicators on real estate, data was collected for all real estate funds.
 In particular, the indicator on energy consumption intensity still showed some data quality problems.
 Compared to the previous year, progress was made with regard to the quality of the indicator on energy consumption intensity.

 We work continuously to improve the quality and quantity of both the data obtained from data providers and the data collected directly, to thus enhancing transparency about our adverse impacts.

 Currently, this statement covers data from securities and real estate funds.
-Data from alternative investment funds were deliberately excluded from this statement.
-By weighing high coverage of investments as the basis for PAI calculation against sufficient data quality and integrity, Universal

-Investment has decided not to report data for alternative assets for reference year 2023 either.
-Universal Investment relies on data queries with respect to alternative asset classes.
-However, a mapping of existing PAI indicators to alternative assets is challenging, and a uniform methodological basis for consistent data collection on alternative investments such as private equity, infrastructure or renewable energies does not currently exist.
-Accordingly, the data available for these asset classes is not sufficiently meaningful to meet our high-quality standards and allow comparability.
-Therefore, in the interest of transparency and comprehensibility of this statement, it is not reasonable for Universal Investment to consolidate data for indicators whose calculation methods are unclear or inconsistent.
-Universal Investment advocates, in particular through engagement in industry associations, for the development of marketable and robust standards for the collection and calculation of PAI for further asset classes.
-We are developing a methodology to ensure consistent data collection for alternative investments to provide the most complete and meaningful picture of the adverse impacts of our investment decisions in the future
+For the first time, data from alternative investment funds were included in the statement.
+However, the proportion of available data was very low.
+One of the reasons for this is Universal Investment is dependent on data queries with respect to alternative asset classes.
+PAI information of the alternative investment funds were made available via the EET (European ESG Template) of FinDatEx via a service provider.
+However, it still must be noted that a mapping of existing PAI indicators to alternative assets is challenging, and a uniform methodological basis for consistent data collection on alternative investments such as private equity, infrastructure or renewable energies does not currently exist.
+Accordingly, the data available for these asset classes is limited in its informative value Universal Investment advocates, in particular through engagement in industry associations, for the development of marketable and robust standards for the collection and calculation of PAI for further asset classes.

-The statement from the previous reporting period was prepared based on the regulatory requirements applicable at the time of preparation.
-Some methodological principles required interpretation at the time the statement for the 2022 calendar year was prepared and were therefore adjusted in this statement to take into account current market practice as well as regulatory clarifications (e.g. from the European supervisory authorities) and supervisory expectations.
-Due to adjustments in the calculation methodology and logic, a direct comparison of the PAI indicators from the statement for 2022 and the statement for 2023 is only possible to a limited extent.
+The statement from the first reporting period was prepared based on the regulatory requirements applicable at the time of preparation.
+Some methodological principles required interpretation at the time the statement for the 2022 calendar year was prepared and were therefore adjusted in 2023 statement to take into account current market practice as well as regulatory clarifications (e.g. from the European supervisory authorities) and supervisory expectations.
+Due to adjustments in the calculation methodology and logic, a direct comparison of the PAI indicators from the statement for 2022 is only possible to a limited extent.